JohnathonHutt/futurama-quotes-api/README.md

 https://futuramaquoteapi.herokuapp.com/allquotes

-It also hosts a Futurama quote trivia game
+Or to play a Futurama quote trivia game using the quotes:

 https://futuramaquoteapi.herokuapp.com/playgame